top of page

 Roots Public Charter School is a Community Eligibility Provision School.
 The Community Eligibility Provision (CEP) is a non-pricing meal service option for schools and school districts in low-income areas.
 CEP allows the nation’s highest poverty schools and districts to serve breakfast and lunch at no cost to all enrolled students without collecting household applications.

-For information regarding the National School Lunch Program at Roots Public Charter School, please contact Rasheki Kuykendall at rkuykendall@rootspcs.org or 202-882-8073.
+For information regarding the National School Lunch Program at Roots Public Charter School, please contact Tyshawn Chisholm at tchisholm@rootspcs.org or 202-882-8073.

 Salad